stayhydated/crate-paths/crates/crate-paths-cli/README.md

 };
 ```

-This cli will allow you to do:
+This cli will generate definitions that will allow you to do:
 ```rs
 let struct_name = get();
 let field_name = get();